-Prerequisite: MATH-0160 or ACCUPLACER® (or other

-appropriate placement exam) Co-requisite: PHYS-1225L
+Prerequisite: MATH-0160, MATH-M0160, or ACCUPLACER® (or other appropriate placement exam) Correquisite: PHVS-12251

 This course is intended for non-science majors interested in understanding how scientific principles relate to various sports activities and sports performance.
 The course will use sports as the delivery platform in introducing and discussing first-year physics concepts such as kinematics, Newton's laws of motion, and conservation of momentum and energy.
 Focus will be on analyzing and understanding real-life sports examples using basic algebra, approximation, and qualitative arguments.